 I was elected to the Providence City Council in November, 2010 and re-elected in November, 2014.
 During my time on the Council, I worked on a variety of issues, with a focus on the City’s finances and public schools.
 I completed my second (and final) term of office at the end of 2018.

 I live on Grotto Avenue with my wife Lauren.
-Lauren is a prosecutor, handling criminal appeals for the Rhode Island Department of Attorney General.
-We have three children, Rachel Hannah and Joseph.
+Lauren is a prosecutor, handling criminal appeals for the United States Attorney’s office.
+We have three children: Rachel, Hannah and Joseph.
 Rachel is now employed at the Bryant Park Corporation in New York City.
 Hannah is studying Food Science at Cornell University graduate school.
-Joe is finishing his studies at Massachusetts Institute of Technology, where he will receive his bachelor’s degree in Mathematics in June, 2019.
+Joe is working in finance in New York City.